-I haven’t talked about my fitness routine in quite a while so I figured I would fill ya in today.
+I haven’t talked about my fitness routine in quite a while so I figured I would fill ya in on it today.
 As you may remember (or not), back in December I started doing Focus T25.
 I did the 8 week challenge on my own and then did an additional 4 weeks starting from the beginning with Isaac.
 I fell in love with the short, intense workouts and found Shaun T to be really motivating.
 It was nice to have a quick workout that Isaac and I could do together at home.
 And not having to drive to the gym when it was literally freezing outside this winer was pretty amazing!

 The program is similar to Insanity with a large focus on cardio and body weight exercises.
 A few of the videos in the second (beta) portion of the program do include weights and there’s an extension to the program (gamma) with more focus on strength training but we didn’t buy the additional package.
 Given that the workouts are only 25 minutes, they are really fast paced, involve lots of jumping and leg exercises (for maximum calorie burn) and there’s no resting.
 The time goes by really quickly and by the end of the workouts we were always super sweaty.
 There were definitely times where I had to modify the exercises or go slower than Shaun T but overall, I found the workouts challenging but still doable.